Join Our Team

 - Must contribute to a positive working environment and cooperate with co-workers in a variety of ways including computer, phone and verbal skills.

-- Must be able to use all manner of landscaping power tools associated with the job safely.
+- Must be able to use all manners of landscaping power tools associated with the job safely.

 - Proven experience in groundskeeping, horticulture, or a related field; experience with indigenous plants and sustainable landscaping practices is highly preferred.